Nissan Bluebird: U14 series

 Only a four-door sedan was offered.
 The hardtop and the option of a 1.6 L engine were removed.
 Engine choices were either the SR18DE, SR20DE, and the SR20VE, with available all-wheel-drive (ATTESA) versions.
 The Nissan Hyper CVT automatic transmission was available in this generation along with a standard four-speed automatic, five-speed manual.
 Some models had a 1973 cc diesel CD20E engine.
 Models offered include the standard LeGrand, luxury Eprise, sports-oriented SSS, and a limited run SSS-Z model.
 The SSS-Z model came with the variable valve lift-equipped, 190 PS SR20VE engine and featured special interior trim which was silver rather than the wood trim found on Legrand, Eprise, and SSS models.

 In 2001, a final limited run of SSS models was produced.
 These cars have a special red and grey paint job, gold rather than the standard silver emblems, and red metal covers over the headlights.

-Production of the Nissan Bluebird ended in Japan in 2001, and it was replaced by the mid-size Nissan Maxima, Nissan Teana, and Nissan Altima internationally, and the compact Nissan Bluebird Sylphy in Japan.
+Production of the Nissan Bluebird ended in Japan in August 2001, and it was replaced by the mid-size Nissan Maxima, Nissan Teana, and Nissan Altima internationally, and the compact Nissan Bluebird Sylphy in Japan.
 It has been a popular used export to Russia, Africa, some parts of the Caribbean, and New Zealand.